, , ,

 This field is for validation purposes and should be left unchanged.

-Disability Rights Wisconsin is asking the Wisconsin Elections Commission to order Thornapple to make accessible voting machines.
+Disability Rights Wisconsin is asking the Wisconsin Elections Commission to order Thornapple to make accessible voting machines available.
 DRW Director of Legal and Advocacy Services Kit Kerschensteiner told WPR the goal is to ensure all town residents are able to cast private ballots in the November presidential election.
 She said voting machines were used without issue in Thornapple before April.

 “This is not the situation of a machine that just isn’t functioning that day at the polling place,” Kerschensteiner said.
 “This is a place that has chosen specifically, knowing that they were disenfranchising individuals with disabilities, and choosing to go ahead and do that, which we find to be unacceptable.”